-(Kützing) Schoeman & Archibald 1986 Category: Asymmetrical biraphid
+(Kützing) Schoeman and Archibald 1986 Category: Asymmetrical biraphid

 BASIONYM: Frustulia copulata Kützing 1833